hartsfield/bolt/README.md

 # Bolt  |  A Component-based MVC Architecture for Scalable Web Applications

-The `bolt architecture` is not complicated, instead, it's is designed to be fully comprehendible and generic.
+The `bolt architecture` is not complicated, instead, it's designed to be fully comprehendible and generic.
 The bolt architecture does what most other web frameworks are capable of, without introducing third party dependencies, or much overhead at all.
 In fact, the bolt architecture can probably be